Ed-Fi-Exchange-OSS/LMS-Toolkit/src/canvas-extractor/README.md

 | Log level** | no (default: INFO) | `-l` or `--log-level` | LOG_LEVEL |
 | Feature*** | no (default: core, not removable) | `-f` or `--feature` | FEATURE |

-\* _Start Date_ and _End Date_ are used in pulling course and system activity
+\* _Start Date_ and _End Date_ are used in pulling course data and would
-data and would typically span a semester or equivalent school calendar timespan.
+typically span a semester or equivalent school calendar timespan.

 \** Valid values for the optional _log level_: